RakeshNKundar/multi-agent-streaming-system-with-confluent/README.md

 Before creating the connector, make sure the Lambda is properly configured.
 - Open the AWS Console.
-- Search for and open your Lambda function (e.g., mongo_agent).
+- Search for and open your Lambda function (e.g., scheduler_agent).
 - Validate the following environment variables to the function:

 ```bash